K2Joom/docs-matukio/joomla_template_issues.md

 Our CSS code is priorized (with a container - compojoom-bootstrap), so normally your template should not interfere with it.

 See also [Adjust CSS section](adjust_css.md)

+> Please note: Fixing CSS / JavaScript issues caused by your template or other extensions is no support!